xpdAcq/xpdAcq/doc/usb_Running.rst

   .. note::

-    * For a better calibration, we suggest you to select rings that are **well separated** from its neighbors.
+    * For a better calibration, we suggest you to select rings that are **well separated/resolved** from their neighbors, and make sure that points are assigned to the correct ring.
-    * Also, we suggest you to zoom in more for better accuracy when selecting rings.

-2. After selecting rings, click on the *original* terminal and hit ``<enter>``.
+2. After ring selection, click on the *original* terminal and hit ``<enter>``.
   Then you will be requested to supply indices of rings you just selected.
   Remember index **starts from 0** as we are using ``python``.
   After supplying all indices, you should have a window to show your calibration:

   .. image:: ./img/calib_08.png
     :width: 400px
     :align: center
     :height: 300px

-  Program will ask you if you want to modify parameters.
-In most of cases, you don't have to change the parameters, so just type ``done`` in the terminal and calibration process will be done.
+  The program will ask you if you want to modify parameters.
+  To finish entire calibration process, please type ``done`` in the terminal.

+  You may find more information about calibration process from `pyFAI documentation <http://pyfai.readthedocs.io/en/latest/calibration.html>`_

 3. Finally 1D integration and 2D regrouping results will pop out:

   .. image:: ./img/calib_09.png
     :width: 400px
     :align: center
     :height: 300px

-  You can qualitatively interrogate your calibration by looking if lines in 2D regrouping are straight or not.

   After this step, a calibration file with name ``pyFAI_calib.yml`` will be saved under ``/home/xf28id1/xpdUser/config_base``

 Alright, you are done then!
-With ```automated calibration capture`` feature, ``xpdAcq`` will load calibration parameters from the most recent config file.
+With ``automated calibration capture`` feature, ``xpdAcq`` will load calibration parameters from the most recent config file.

 .. _import_sample:

 Sample metadata imported from spreadsheet
 """""""""""""""""""""""""""""""""""""""""

 In order to facilitate retrospective operation on data, we suggest you to enter as much information as you can and that is the main philosophy behind ``xpdAcq``.

 Typing in sample metadata during beamtime is always less efficient and it wastes your time so a pre-populated excel sheet with all metadata entered beforehand turns out to be the solution.

 In order import sample metadata from spreadsheet, we would need you to have a pre-filled spreadsheet with name ``<saf_number>_sample.xls`` sit in ``xpdConfig`` directory.
 Then the import process is simply:

 .. code-block:: python

   import_sample(300564, bt) # SAF number is 300564 to current beamtime
                             # beamtime object , bt, with SAF number 300564 has created
                             # file with 300564_sample.xls exists in ``xpdConfig`` directory

 .. note::

   Usually ``xpdAcq`` will grab the ``saf_number`` and ``bt`` to current beamtime for you, so you can simply run ``import_sample()``.
 However, if you want to load in different spreadsheets, you can also import it by explicitly typing in ``saf_number``.

 comma separated fields
 ^^^^^^^^^^^^^^^^^^^^^^

   Files with information entities are separated by a comma ``,``.

   Each separated by ``,`` will be individually searchable later.

   Fields following this parsing rule are:

   ============= ========================================================
   ``cif name``  pointer of potential structures for your sample, if any.
   ``Tags``      any comment you want to put on for this measurement.
   ============= ========================================================

   Example on ``Tags``:

   .. code-block:: none

     background, standard --> background, standard

   And a search on either ``background`` or``standard`` later on will include this header.

 name fields
 ^^^^^^^^^^^

   Fields used to store a person's name in ``first name last name`` format.

   Each person's first and last name will be searchable later on.

   Fields following this parsing rule are:

   ======================    =========================================================
   ``Collaborators``         name of your collaborators